 As a subscriber, you’re granted access to their history of recommendations and can see for yourself how they have done over the years.

-According to their website, the Motley Fool Stock Advisor stock subscription service has returned four times better than the S&P 500 over the last 17 years.
+According to their website, the Motley Fool Stock Advisor stock subscription service has returned of 374% since their inception in February 2002 when you calculate the average return of all their stock recommendations over the last 17 years.

 What to Expect from Motley Fool’s Stock Advisor: